PICTURES AT AN EXHIBITION

 Student Tickets: $5

 It’s an artistic extravaganza!
-The JSO presents works inspired by the visual arts including Pictures at an Exhibition.
+The JSO presents works inspired by the visual arts including the famous Pictures at an Exhibition.
 You won’t want to miss our performance that opens with speed painter Evan Struck on stage with the JSO.
 Violinist Ida Kavafian performs Michael Daugherty’s violin concerto Fire and Blood inspired by Detroit murals by Frida Kahlo and Diego Rivera.
-The JSO welcomes back Jeremy Crosmer for a world premiere inspired by the work of Jackson-born artist Philip Campbell Curtis.
+The JSO also welcomes back Jeremy Crosmer for a world premiere inspired by the work of Jackson-born artist Philip Campbell Curtis.
 The surrealist painter’s work will be on display at the Potter Center through March.
 We close the concert with animation synced to our performance of Pictures at an Exhibition.
 You won’t want to miss a single moment of this performance packed with visual art!

 Join us for a free, interactive lecture before the concert at 6:30pm.